UKNCSP/CDDS-CMIP7-mappings/README.md

 ### STASH entries update

-To support configuration of the UM atmoshpere output each issue also tabulates the corresponding entries to be included in the STASH setup.
+To support configuration of the UM atmosphere output each issue also tabulates the corresponding entries to be included in the STASH setup.
 If possible this table should be extended in a similar fashion to the one for the mappings, but with a row for each STASH code required.